Dr. Kevin Englehart

 The Role of Feedback in Motor Learning

-- Feedback to enhance motor learning enhanced prosthesis control
+• Feedback to enhance motor learning and prosthesis control

 Modeling of Neural Systems